LaboratorioBioinformatica/MARVEL/README.md

 ## Installing

-Getting MARVEL ready to run is as simple as clone this Github project or dowload and extract it to a directory inside you computer:
+Getting MARVEL ready to run is as simple as cloning this Github project or dowload and extract it to a directory inside you computer:

 ```
 git clone https://github.com/LaboratorioBioinformatica/MARVEL